Apply for the EE RLF Bridge Loan here: Application Link

 The Illinois Environmental Protection Agency (“IEPA”) Office of Energy, in partnership with the Illinois Finance Authority & Climate Bank (“IFA”), is excited to announce the launch of a new Energy Efficiency Revolving Loan Fund (“EE RLF”) Capitalization Grant Program made possible by the Bipartisan Infrastructure Law (“BIL”) and the U.S. Department of Energy (“US DOE”).
 This program aims to support and accelerate energy efficiency projects statewide, with a special focus on assisting nonprofits, public entities, and underserved communities.

 The EE RLF will introduce a specialized Bridge Loan to help nonprofits and public entities finance building electrification, energy storage, and distributed generation projects.
 Federal tax credits have traditionally been nonrefundable, meaning that if their tax credits exceed the amount owed in taxes, they would not get refunded.
 This poses a problem for nonprofits and local governments because they do not pay taxes and, subsequently, could not receive these incentives.
 Under the Inflation Reduction Act (“IRA”), these groups are now eligible for direct payments for their clean energy projects instead of tax credits.
 However, the delay in receiving these payments can hinder project implementation.
+We have seen similar problems in Illinois with the receipt of Illinois Solar for All incentives upon project completion and a lack of up-front funding.

 The EE RLF aligns with Illinois' commitment to clean energy and sustainability, supporting the State's climate goals and the Biden Administration's Justice40 initiative, which aims to direct 40% of the overall benefits of federal investments in climate and clean energy to disadvantaged communities.